BeccaHyland/bike_share/README.md

 [__Visit this project on Heroku!__](https://desolate-shore-75261.herokuapp.com/)

 ### Tools used:
-This is the final project for Module 2 of the Back End program at Turing School of Software and design.
+This is the final project for Module 2 of the Back End program at Turing School of Software and Design.
 To complete this project, our group demonstrated proficiency in the following:
 * Ruby on Rails
-* Active Record
+* ActiveRecord
 * Postgresql database
 * Rspec

 ### Description
 BikeShare provides analytic information on local bike use that empowers commuters to ditch their cars.
 Users can access weather, past trip, and station data as well as an e-commerce platform to purchase bike accessories.

+### Database Schema
 <img width="1319" alt="screen shot 2018-12-03 at 11 45 23 am" src="https://user-images.githubusercontent.com/39714935/49394518-5a757b00-f6f1-11e8-9a11-f5b99fe1af48.png">

 ### Features